LLan-ovoy/Memory-Baguette/Course_Notes/DDS.md

     * 3 ML component

-      * Estimators (ML algorithm itself): return a transformer
+      * Estimators (ML algorithm itself): Algorithms that produce transformers by fitting on a dataset., return a transformer
       * Fransformers: return transformed data
         * feature transformer: return new columns like feature vectors
-        * learning model: return predicted label
+        * learning model: return with predicted label
     * Evaluators: metrics
     * 2 architecture

       * ML parameters: hyper parameter
         * `ParamGridBuilder()` to select in the set of parameter in `CrossValidator()` => return the best model among the hyperparameters
       * ML pipeline
         * string indexer: we want `cat.code without order`, to remove order use `one-hot encoding`

   * Algorithms

     > * Feature  Extractors, Transformers, Selector and Locality Sensitive Hashing.